cambridge-ceu/csd3/systems/ceuadmin.md

 ## Usage

-We illustrate with pspp.
+We illustrate with `pspp`.
 A brief description of a module is available with

 ```bash
 module help ceuadmin/pspp